-Mostly recognized as the founder of the Noble Prizes, Alfred Bernhard Nobel had two other notable inventions: explosive detonation of nitroglycerin and dynamite.
-During the late 1850s, the most powerful yet relatively safe explosive for use in mines was the black powder.
-Nitroglycerin was known about at that time, but it was so powerful that nobody knew how to detonate it from a safe distance.
+Primarily recognized as the founder of the Noble Prizes, Alfred Bernhard Nobel had two other notable inventions: the explosive detonation of nitroglycerin and dynamite.
+During the late 1850s, black powder was the most potent and safe explosive used in mines.
+Nitroglycerin was known about then, but it was so powerful that nobody knew how to detonate it from a safe distance.

-In 1863, Nobel invented a practical method of detonation by using a wooden stick inserted into a metal container filled with a large charge of nitroglycerin.
+In 1863, Nobel invented a practical detonation method by using a wooden stick inserted into a metal container filled with a large charge of nitroglycerin.
 The stick had a small charge of black powder intended to start a chain reaction that would eventually explode the entire container.
 Just four years later, Nobel figured out a method to contain nitroglycerin in a more stable state.
 When exposed to a material known as kieselguhr (a siliceous sedimentary rock), nitroglycerin was absorbed, and the resulting mixture became safer to handle.
-He was granted the patent for it in 1868 (United States) and 1868 (Great Britain).
+He was granted a patent in 1868 (United States) and 1868 (Great Britain).

 37. John Wesley Hyatt

-The first practical form of artificial plastic was celluloid, of which the manufacturing process was discovered by John Wesley Hyatt.
-He took an interest when a billiards company based in New York offered a $10,000 reward for anybody who could invent a material satisfactory-enough to substitute ivory to make billiard balls.
+The first practical form of artificial plastic was celluloid, of which John Wesley Hyatt discovered the manufacturing process.
+He was interested when a billiards company based in New York offered a $10,000 reward for anybody who could invent a material satisfactory enough to substitute ivory to make billiard balls.
 While he did not manage to get the reward, he and his brother Isiah continued experimenting and found the right combination of substances to make a very versatile material called celluloid.

 Hyatt used a mixture of nitrocellulose, camphor, and alcohol and then pressed it in a heated mold.
-Colors, both transparent and opaque, could be added later in the process when the material was kneaded.
+Both transparent and opaque colors could be added later in the process when the material was kneaded.

 38. Ferdinand Von Zeppelin

 While the hot air balloon had already been a popular means of air transportation even before Zeppelin was born, it did not stop him from making it even better.
 The long-standing problem of the typical hot air balloon was the difficulty of maintaining its shape for an extended period during a flight.
 As soon as the gas bag changed shape, the balloon became much harder to steer.
-Zeppelin understood that maintaining the shape would be crucial to improving handling and overall maneuverability.
+Zeppelin understood that maintaining the shape would improve handling and overall maneuverability.